eve-seat/seat/docs/UPGRADING.md

 The following guide attempts to be a very generic walk through for upgrading SeAT to the latest release.
 Theoretically speaking, this will normally be all the steps required to get up and running again.
 Some steps may technically not be necessary, but they wont hurt your install.

-**NOTE:** As most good sysadmins do, I would recommend you *backup* your database before doing any actual upgrade work though generally the database migrations attempt to be non destructive.
+**NOTE:** As most good sysadmins do, I would recommend you *backup* your database before doing any actual upgrade work, though generally the database migrations attempt to be non destructive.

 ## Upgrading